What is the difference between Ask mode and Agent mode?

 The sandbox runs inside a Firecracker microVM with no network access, no root privileges, and strict command blocking.
 Each analysis gets a fresh VM that is destroyed afterwards.
 There is no persistent state between sessions.

-Ghidra scripts are only available on Analyst and Professional tiers.
+Ghidra scripts are only available on Pro and Max tiers.
 On the Free tier, the agent uses other tools like strings analysis, YARA, and Python.
 Additionally, Ghidra is best suited for native code (PE, ELF, Mach-O) — for .NET samples, the agent uses ILSpyCMD instead, and for Java, it uses CFR/JADX.

-Agent mode analyses can take up to 3 minutes for complex samples, especially when running Ghidra scripts.
-Each tool has its own timeout (60-180 seconds).
+Agent mode analyses can take up to 13 minutes for complex samples, especially when running Ghidra scripts on large binaries.
+Each tool has its own timeout (60 seconds for Python, up to 10 minutes for Ghidra), and the agent can auto-continue across multiple steps.
 If an analysis appears stuck, you can start a new message — the previous tool execution will time out gracefully.

 Yes.
-Go to Settings > Preferences and add your custom YARA rules.
+Go to Settings > Preferences and add your custom YARA rules using the built-in YARA rule editor.
 These are applied alongside DECODA’s built-in rulesets during triage and are available to the agent for on-demand scanning.
-Rule limits depend on your tier: 5 (Free), 50 (Analyst), Unlimited (Professional).
+Rule limits depend on your tier: 5 (Free), 50 (Pro), Unlimited (Max).

 During triage, DECODA checks the sample’s SHA256 hash against VirusTotal and shows the detection ratio, engine-specific labels, and first/last seen dates.
 By default, DECODA uses a shared platform key.
 You can add your own VT API key in Settings for higher rate limits.